David-Kopczynski/proxmox/README.md

 *Otherwise, the installation will fail due to a lack of resources in the store or the connection being refused.* \
 *During the installation, it is possible for the IP to change.
 If this happens, run the installation again using the new IP.*

-*At the time of writing, secure boot must be disabled with `ESC -> Device Manager -> Secure Boot Configuration -> Disable Secure Boot -> Save & Exit` (enter by spamming ESC while booting VM).*
+*At the time of writing, secure boot must be disabled with `ESC -> Device Manager -> Secure Boot Configuration -> Disable Secure Boot -> Save & Exit` (enter by pressing ESC while booting VM).*

 </details>